grantharatna/grantharatna.github.io/README.md

 # grantharatna.github.io
-Homepage for the grantharatna project
+Homepage for the GranthaRatna project